What 21st-Century Skills Will Students Need to Display on their Resumes?

 “So that's a big part of when you explain your portfolio, when you're a designer, you don't just present your idea.
 The goal is for you to walk through your decision-making process.”

-Practising Creation and Curation of a Personal Portfolio as a 21st-century skill
+4. Practicing Creation and Curation of a Personal Portfolio

 The resume is an 8.5 x 11-inch piece of paper that lists the accomplishments and supposed competencies of an applicant.
 However, a common theme from our hiring managers and business owners is that they look for applicants who can provide proof of their work and professional competency.